 Sales.
 International licensee revenues are primarily comprised of royalty revenues.
-Our licensee revenues increased significantly compared with the prior year primarily due to the recovery of economies in many of the countries where our licensees operate.
-The recovery led to significantly improved licensee royalty revenues and continued increases in AAP sales.
-During the third quarter of fiscal 2021, our royalty revenues increased 283 percent and our share of AAP revenues increased by 127 percent compared with the prior year.
+Our licensee revenues increased compared with the prior year primarily due to the recovery of economies in many of the countries where our licensees operate.
+The ongoing recovery led to improved licensee royalty revenues and continued increases in AAP sales.
+During the first quarter of fiscal 2022, our royalty revenues increased 15 percent and our share of AAP revenues increased by 45 percent compared with the prior year.
 We receive additional revenue from the international licensees for AAP sales to cover a portion of the costs of operating the AAP portal.
 Partially offsetting these increases were decreased product sales to the licensees.
 Despite the ongoing difficulties associated with the pandemic and the varying impacts on each country's business environment, we continue to be encouraged by the recovery of our licensee operations as they are adapting to conditions, improving digital delivery capabilities, and increasing sales of the All Access Pass subscription.
-The continued recovery of our licensee segment is highly dependent upon the re-opening of foreign economies, the ability or willingness of people to travel and meet together in groups, and increasing AAP sales to clients.
-We have translated AAP content into multiple languages and we believe the electronic availability of our offerings through this platform may accelerate the recovery of licensee operations if they can effectively market, adapt, and sell this online technology to their clients.
-Foreign exchange rates had an immaterial impact on international licensee sales and operating results during the quarter ended May 31, 2021.
+The continued recovery of our licensee segment is highly dependent upon the ability or willingness of people to meet together in groups and increasing AAP sales to clients.
+We have translated AAP content into multiple languages, and we believe the electronic availability of our offerings through this platform may accelerate the recovery of licensee operations if they can effectively market, adapt, and sell this online technology to their clients.
+Foreign exchange rates had an immaterial impact on international licensee sales and operating results during the quarter ended November 30, 2021.

 Gross Profit.
 Gross profit increased due to increased sales as previously described.
-Gross margin improved primarily due to the mix of revenue recognized during the quarter, which included significantly more royalty revenues than in the prior year.
+Gross margin improved primarily due to the mix of revenue recognized during the quarter, which included more royalty revenues than in the prior year.

 SG&A Expense.
-International licensee SG&A expenses increased primarily due to increased associate costs resulting from higher revenues and the normalization of certain operating costs compared with operations in the early months of the pandemic.
+International licensee SG&A expenses increased by three percent primarily due the normalization of certain operating costs, such as travel, compared with operations in the early months of the pandemic.
 However, as a percent of sales, licensee SG&A expenses decreased compared with the prior year due to increased revenues.